zhangchl007/acme-fitness-store/README.md

 You will:

-* Provision an Azure Spring Cloud service instance.
+* Provision an Azure Spring Apps service instance.
 * Configure Application Configuration Service repositories
 * Deploy polyglot applications to Azure and build using Tanzu Build Service
 * Configure routing to the applications using Spring Cloud Gateway